This page is for lodging material that can be accessed easily by the MYA’s Official Measurers.

 SAIL MEASUREMENT – SAIL MEASURER

-The IOM, M, 10R and A Class rules all follow the ERS and SCR system thus permitting easy access to Section G of the class rules that is relevant to sails.
-The 6 Metre class uses ERS terminology, but not the SCR format, so measurers should find no particular difficulty adapting to this class too.
+The Sail Measurement Course is applicable to all classes that follow the ERS and SCR system for sail measurement thus permitting easy access to Section G of the class rules that is relevant to sails.
+The IOM, M, 10R, 6M and A Classes all fall into this category.

-By its nature the Sail Measurement course deals with the basic principles of certification of sails and concentrates on those terms and measurements common across many classes and as defined in the ERS.
 However, there are other class rules that are specific to the classes we sail and which introduce peculiarities that will not be covered by the Sail Measurement course.
-The Official Sail Measurer Supplementary Notes (see below) are intended to collate that material together in a form that is readily accessible to the Sail Measurer.
+The Official Sail Measurer Supplementary Notes (see below) collate that material together in a form that is readily accessible to the Sail Measurer.

 CLASS MEASUREMENT – CLASS MEASURER

-Those wishing to become 6 Metre and A Class will also need to learn how to take the more complex measurements of hulls that are beyond the scope of these documents.
+Those wishing to become 6 Metre and A Class measurers will also need to learn how to take the more complex measurements of hulls that are beyond the scope of these documents.

-6 Metre CLASS MEASURER
+36” & 6 Metre CLASS MEASURER

 WEIGHING EQUIPMENT – CALIBRATION